-It is the intention of the Township to complete required repairs and place the standpipe back in service later in 2026.
+It is the intention of the Township to complete required repairs and place the standpipe back in service once a sustainable repair solution has been developed for the mixing system.

 Annual Funding Model

 The Lakefield water system is supported through user charges.
 The majority of customers are charged a uniform flat rate with some metered charges for multi-residential, commercial and institutional customers.
 The total billing yields approximately \$1.35 million dollars annually and additional reserve transfers offset annual capital expenditures.